Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

 Background processes producing electrons and muons are estimated from simulation.
-After the application of the DNN score selection in the SR, the dominant source of background in all event categories is the DY+jets process.
-The simulation of this background is validated by comparing the simulated \mll spectra with those observed in data in the DY+jets CR, separately for $\Pe\Pe$ and $\Pgm\Pgm$ events.
-Before making this comparison, the \ttbar Monte Carlo (MC) sample is corrected for any mismodeling of the selection efficiencies in simulation with an SF observed in the \ttbar CR ($\text{SF}_{\ttbar}$) as a function of the number of \PQb jets, \Nb, as described below.
+Dedicated control regions (CRs) are used to derive SFs that correct for possible mismodeling in simulation.
+The simulation of the dominant DY+jets background is corrected by comparing the simulated \mll spectra with those observed in data in the DY+jets CR, separately for $\Pe\Pe$ and $\Pgm\Pgm$ events.
+Before making this comparison, the \ttbar MC sample is corrected for any mismodeling of the selection efficiencies in simulation with an SF derived in the \ttbar CR ($\text{SF}_{\ttbar}$) as a function of the number of \PQb jets, \Nb, as described below.
+For the \ttbar process, additional validation regions (VRs) are used to verify the accuracy of these SFs before applying them in the SRs.
+The SR, CR and VR definitions are summarized in Table~\ref{tab:regions}.

 The \ttbar CR is obtained by selecting an oppositely charged, different-flavor lepton pair ($\Pe\PGm$), where all the selection criteria for the $\Pe$ and $\PGm$ are kept the same as to those in the SR with $\mll > 200\GeV$ , except no DNN score selection is applied in this region.
 The resulting $\text{SF}_{\ttbar}$ is given by:

 Here $N^{\text{Data}}_{\Pe\PGm}$ are the events observed in the \ttbar CR in data, and $N^{\text{non-\ttbar\, MC}}_{\Pe\PGm}$ and $N^{\ttbar\, \text{MC}}_{\Pe\PGm}$ are the events observed in the \ttbar CR in non-\ttbar MC samples and \ttbar MC samples, respectively.
 Because of the low event count in the $\Nb > 3$ category, the $\text{SF}_{\ttbar}$ estimated from the $\Nb = 3$ bin is used for the higher \Nb bins.
 The validation of simulation with data in the \ttbar CR is shown in Fig.~\ref{fig:ttbar_cr} as a function of $m_{\Pe\PGm}$ for the 0\PQb (upper) and $\geq$1\PQb (lower) channels.
 The purity of \ttbar events in the 0\PQb channel is around 80\%, whereas in the 1\PQb and 2\PQb channels, the purity is greater than 99\%.